wp-plugins/wordbooker/readme.txt

 === Wordbooker ===

 Contributors: SteveAtty
-Tags: facebook, minifeed, newsfeed, crosspost, WPMU, Facebook Share, Facebook Like, social media Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=8XNJMQCYDJT6U&lc=GB&currency_code=GBP&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
+Tags: facebook, news feed, wall, fan page wall, group wall, crosspost, Facebook Send, Facebook Like, social media, open graph.
+Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=8XNJMQCYDJT6U&lc=GB&currency_code=GBP&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
 Requires at least: 2.9
 Tested up to: 3.3.1
-Stable tag: 2.1.8
+Stable tag: 2.1.9

 This plugin allows you to cross-post your blog posts to your Facebook Wall and to any Facebook Fan Page / Group that you are an administrator for.

 == Description ==

 This plugin allows you to cross-post your blog posts to your Facebook Wall / Fan Page Wall / Group Wall.
 You can Post as an Extract, A Status Update or even as a Note.

+Wordbooker populates all the Open Graph tags needed to integrate your blog post with Facebook's Social Graph.

 NOTE : You MUST have the PHP Curl module enabled and configured in such a way that it can connect to the Facebook Servers on a secure HTTP connection.
 If you do not have curl OR if your hosting company block curl access to externals sites you cannot use this plugin.